MV Cartela: History

-The Cartela (the Tasmanian Aboriginal name for a bull seal) was built in 1912 at Battery Point, Hobart, by Purdon & Featherstone for the Huon Channel and Peninsula Steamship Company.
+The Cartela was built in 1912 at Battery Point, Hobart, by Purdon & Featherstone for the Huon Channel and Peninsula Steamship Company.
 It was designed to operate as a cargo and passenger vessel in the coastal and riverine trades south and south-east of the city.
 The Cartela was primarily constructed to replace an earlier vessel, the Awittaka, that had recently been sold to the Solomon Islands Government, and was specially designed to be the fastest vessel in the premier excursion trade.
 That was achieved by fitting the vessel with a powerful triple-expansion steam engine (500 ihp), and a large-capacity boiler that allowed lengthy periods of operation at maximum speed without losing pressure – a problem faced by both its predecessor and chief rival the 152 long ton Togo.
 Cartela and Togo regularly competed in an unofficial race held on Christmas Day until 1931, and both won five races each.
 In 1926, the two vessels collided off Battery Point and the Togo was forced aground.
 Because the vessels had passed out of state-controlled harbour waters into federally controlled coastal waters during the course of the race, a Royal Commission was held into whether the Marine Board of Hobart was entitled to hold an inquiry.